For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Best for: Renting dresses, suits and accessories for formal events.

-John Lewis has recently jumped on the boat and launched a new rental service for clothing and accessories.
+John Lewis has also jumped on the bandwagon, launching a new rental service for clothing and accessories.

 You can rent a wide range of designer womenswear and accessories, including bags and earrings.
 And now they've also added menswear, with a range of suits available to rent.
 Items can be rented for four, eight, 16 or 30 days.